-When the Preview button is held down, the Selected Memory settings will be displayed on the control surface (The settings will not actually change - only the displays).
+When the Preview button is held down, the Selected Memory settings will be displayed on the control surface without actually changing the current settings.
 The Assign panel displays will be blanked out.
-Upon release of the Preview button, the control surface will display the live settings again.
+Upon release of the Preview button, the live settings will be displayed again.